 An Adventure With Our Volcanoes...

-Mauritius, a Mascarene island in the Indian Ocean, with a latitude of -20° 12' 23.94" S and longitude of 57° 40' 31.80" E, was formed around 10 million years ago, by an undersea volcano.
-The beautiful mountains and hills englobed with their basalt rocks and soil present in every district are all originated from gigantic lava flows.
-Even several thousands of years have passed since the last volcanic activities, few volcanic craters and cones have remained as footprints, which this article will make you discover.
+Mauritius, a Mascarene island in the Indian Ocean, with a latitude of -20° 12' 23.94" S and a longitude of 57° 40' 31.80" E, was formed around 10 million years ago by an undersea volcano.
+The beautiful mountains and hills englobed with basalt rocks and soil present in every district all originated from gigantic lava flows.
+Even through several thousands of years have passed since the last volcanic activities, few volcanic craters and cones have remained as footprints, which this article will make you discover.

 ATTENTION: This is a discovery article rather than a scientific one.
 The purpose of this article is to make people discover the popular craters we have on our island.

 A Quick Overview On Volcanic Cones With Crater & Without Crater